jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-04.md

 But it was weird.
 This was the last time we'd all be in the same place.
 By September, we'd be scattered across the country—different colleges, different jobs, different lives.
 Some of us would stay in touch.
 Most wouldn't.
 That's how high school worked.

+"Where are you going in the fall?"
+Marcus Lamar asked me.

+"MIT.
+You?"

+"University of Toronto.
+Engineering."
+He grinned.
+"Guess we're both nerds."

+"The best kind of people."

+Alicia Lopez leaned in.
+"I'm going to UBC for environmental science.
+I literally cannot wait to leave Manitoba."

+Around us, similar conversations were happening.
+College destinations like battle statistics—who got into where, who was staying local, who was going the farthest.
+Maya Chen was headed to Stanford.
+Jordan to UBC with Alicia.
+Amy Rodriguez to McGill.

+Everyone scattering.
+Everyone moving forward.

 Principal Harrison appeared with a megaphone.
 "SENIORS!
 LISTEN UP!"

 The chaos quieted slightly.